cloudfoundry-attic/lattice-release/README.md

 ## Using Different Providers

-You can do this with either VMware Fusion or VirtualBox:
+You can do this with either VirtualBox or VMware Fusion (version 7 or later):

 Virtualbox: